-- 1. What was our objection to the Council of Chalcedon?
-Why was this important? - 2.
-Why is St. Dioscorus remembered in the 5th Thubden during the Holy Qurbana?
-Why is St. Cyril remembered with added emphasis in the 5th Thubden? - 3.
-What would happen to our Church if we chose to ignore or change the teaching given to us by the Apostles?
+- 1. What were the main reasons our Church objected to the decisions made at the Council of Chalcedon, and why do you think these objections are significant for us today? - 2.
+Why do you think St. Dioscorus is honoured in the 5th Thubden during the Holy Qurbana?
+Additionally, why does St. Cyril receives special emphasis during this time? - 3.
+What could happen to our Church if we decided to ignore or change the teachings that were handed down to us by the Apostles?
+Why is it important for us to stick to correct doctrine?